 Eligibility: Available to small businesses with fewer than 30 full-time employees and less than $1M in revenue.

-The credit may be claimed every year that the business makes an eligible access expenditure, which includes any modifications or installations made to the building to comply with the ADA and make the building more accessible for people with disabilities.
+Companies may claim the credit every year that the business makes an eligible access expenditure, which includes any modifications or installations made to the building to comply with the ADA and make the building more accessible for people with disabilities.
 Some examples of eligible access expenditures include:

 - Providing tapered text for the visually impaired